-- Currently 998 OWS's exist within Council boundaries.
-Of these 998 systems, 196 non-permit systems (19.6%) exist in key areas of constraint such as Bushfield, Woodford, Allansford etc., that are typically aged systems (>25-years old) situated on reduced size lot sizes (<2000m2), and within watercourse setbacks (see Figure 33). - A further 802 systems have permits, with a proportion of these influenced by similar constraints listed above, and with a proportion of these systems due for upgrade.
+Currently 998 OWS's exist within Council boundaries.
+Of these 998 systems, 196 non-permit systems (19.6%) (>25-years old) situated on reduced size lot sizes (<2000m2), and within watercourse setbacks (see Figure 33).
+A further 802 systems have permits, with a proportion of these influenced by similar constraints listed above, and with a proportion of these systems due for upgrade.
 This is a significant issue highlighted by Jago (2018)19 where reduced knowledge of existing system location, age, management, and impacts LGA-wide system performance.
-With 80.6% of the systems already known, the compilation of high-coverage system data is therefore a key requirement of this DWMP. - Legacy systems (OWS within sewer area not connected to sewer) within sewered areas such as Allansford, Dennington, and Warrnambool are also a key issue requiring attention due to the potential impact of failing OWS's within the potable water coverage area.
+With 80.6% of the systems already known, the compilation of high-coverage system data is therefore a key requirement of this DWMP.
+Legacy systems (OWS within sewer area not connected to sewer) within sewered areas such as Allansford, Dennington, and Warrnambool are also a key issue requiring attention due to the potential impact of failing OWS's within the potable water coverage area.
 Such systems can only remain if they include an existing secondary treatment system where monitoring, management, and reporting are key components of retaining such devices.
 Unsewered areas within the LGA include western fringes of the city such as Dennington and Yarpturk, Woodford, Bushfield and Wangoom to the north, Allansford to the east, and Hopkins Point to the south.
 Parts of Dennington and Hopkins Point contain in some cases excessively-draining sand-based soils, whilst all other areas include medium-clay subsoils with reduced subsoil depths.
-Sewered areas include parts of Allansford and the greater Warrnambool urban area. - Various OWS types are utilised within the LGA, dominated by septic tanks and soil absorption disposal systems however recent changes to EPA Codes of Practice have increased the use of secondary treatment systems (see Figure 34).
+Sewered areas include parts of Allansford and the greater Warrnambool urban area.
+Various OWS types are utilised within the LGA, dominated by septic tanks and soil absorption disposal systems. however recent changes to EPA Codes of Practice have increased the use of secondary treatment systems (see Figure 34).
 Like all other Victorian Council's, maintenance of all system types is severely lacking and must be addressed across Victoria into the future.
+OWS'S IN WCC OWS'S IN WCC Septic Tank (947) Systems with permits AWTS (44) Sand Filter (3) Svstems without permits